 This course is to include the concepts of Analytical Geometry.
 Differential and Integral Calculus will be touched on with applications to technology.
-(190113)
+(190113).
+Formerly Math 1313.

-MATHEMATICS 133-Advanced College Algebra.
-(3-0) Credit: 3.
+/.6 MATHEMATICS 142-Advanced College Algebra.
+(3-2) Credit: 4.

-Prerequisite: Mathematics 032 or Mathematics 131 or two years high school algebra.
+Prerequisite: Mathematics 041 or Mathematics 141 or two years high school algebra.

-FOR SCIENCE, ENGINEERING OR MATHEMATICS MAJORS ONLY.
+SUGGESTED FOR SCIENCE, ENGINEERING, MATHEMATICS OR BUSINESS MAJORS.

-Logarithms, the binomial theorem, mathematical induction, progressions, inequalities, systems of equations, determinants, permutations, combinations, complex numbers, theory of equations, and partial fractions.
-(140203)
+Topics are taken from logarithms, the binomial theorem, mathematical induction, progressions, inequalities, systems of equations, determinants, permutations, combinations, probability, complex numbers, theory of equations and partial fractions.
+(140203).
+Formerly Math 133.

-MATHEMATICS 134-Finite Business Mathematics.
+1.9 MATHEMATICS 134-Finite Business Mathematics.
 (3-0) Credits: 3.

-Prerequisite: Mathematics 032 or two years high school algebra or consent of instructor.
+Prerequisite: Mathematics 041 or two years high school algebra or consent of instructor.

 An introduction to topics from college algebra from the finite point of view with numerous applications to business.
-The course stresses logic, probability theory, elementary decision theory and matrices by use of sets and partitioning of sets.
-(140502)
+The course stresses logic, probability theory, elementary decision theory and matrices.
+(140601)

-MATHEMATICS 135-Analysis for Business Decisions.
+1.7 MATHEMATICS 135-Analysis for Business Decisions.